AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - Fixed a bug where the legacy variable logging API would either, not log at all or log at a rate different to the requested rate.
 - Fixed a python version checking bug that prevented Basilisk from compiling on Windows
+- Created a new example scenario :ref:`scenarioHaloOrbit` demonstrating a near-Halo orbit simulation
 - Updated versioning to better follow the `semantic versioning <https://semver.org>`_ standard, in the format ``MAJOR.MINOR.PATCH``.
 Releases will increment the minor version number, while pull requests into develop will automatically increment the patch number.
 This allows users to reference/require specific versions of Basilisk outside of the release cycle.